andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 Incidentally, co-founder [Marco Arment](http://www.marco.org), [left Tumblr in September of 2010](http://www.marco.org/2010/09/21/job-transition) having likely completed his (standard) 4 year vesting period, but according to his [own answer on Quora](http://www.quora.com/Does-Marco-Arment-still-have-a-financial-stake-in-Tumblr) he still has a financial stake.

 Yet [tweets from Marco show that he was just an employee](https://twitter.com/marcoarment/status/335483318311194624), meaning David Karp will hold the vast majority, if not all, of the founding shares: thus the $300m.
-Marco will have some proportion of the Employee Options or possibly some special side deal, and thus despite his contribution and risk taking won't see the same upside.
+Marco will have some proportion of the Employee Options or possibly some special side deal, and thus despite his contribution and risk taking won’t see the same upside.
 Aside: [technical people know your value!](/2012/09/11/pay-equity-and-startups/)

 ## Newsflash for budding entrepreneurs

 Firstly, a lot of this is supposition.

-Secondly, Tumblr (and previously Instagram) are the complete outliers in 'financial success by acquisition', so I'm sorry, this isn't going to be your life.
+Secondly, Tumblr (and previously Instagram) are the complete outliers in 'financial success by acquisition', so I'm sorry, this isn’t going to be your life.
 But it's interesting to have a look though right?

 -----